Find out when you can apply for Spanish citizenship or permanent residency, and what conditions and paperwork you need to qualify.

 If you want to live in Spain long term or even permanently, you will need to apply for permanent residence or Spanish citizenship.

-This helpful guide, provided by expert immigration attorneys Balcells International Lawyers Group, explains how the residency rules in Spain work, including eligibility and how to apply for citizenship.
+This helpful guide explains how the residency rules in Spain work, including eligibility and how to apply for citizenship.

 The guide covers the following topics: